maciej-or/hikvision_next/README.md

 There are a lot of Hikvision devices with different firmwares in the world.
 In most cases logs are crucial to solve your problem, so please attach them to the report.
 Keep in mind that logs include MAC addresses, serial numbers and local IP addresses of your devices.
 Consider using [pastebin.com](https://pastebin.com) or similar services for sharing logs.

-You can also download a diagnostic output to provide essential information about your device.
+You can also download a `diagnostic output` to provide essential information about your device.
+It is available on device info page.
 This redacts all sensitive data and can be provided in the github issue.

 Setup log level to `debug` in configuration.yaml